 “What you develop needs to serve a purpose,” he says.
 “If an app doesn’t serve a purpose, stick with a website.
 You don’t need a web app if you don’t use a login system, and a mobile app needs to have value.”
-Jason’s bottom line: “You need to define what your product is solving.”
+Fyresite and Jason’s bottom line: “You need to define what your product is solving.”

 Rise Grind Repeat Podcast

 powered by EIC Agency

 Produced by Andrei Gardiola

 Check out the full video episode on YouTube at: